Geethanjaliii/Geethanjaliii/README.md

 I believe the best way to learn is to build, break, debug, and build again.
 I’m always open to interesting problems, meaningful collaborations, and opportunities to learn and build something impactful.
 Feel free to reach out at @geethanjalivn06@gmail.com

-## 💻 What I Build

--> Backend Systems — APIs, services, authentication, and scalable architectures ▸ Cloud-Native Applications — cloud infrastructure, containers, and deployment workflows ▸ AI / RAG Systems — retrieval, multi-agent workflows, embeddings, and intelligent applications ▸ Distributed & Data-Intensive Applications — caching, databases, storage, and reliable data flows

 ## 🚀 Featured Projects